 - Lampshaded when Harry tries to stop him from running into another stair trap:Harry: Don't you remember what happened last year?!Marv: ...No?

 - Alliterative Name: Marv Merchants.

 - Bumbling Sidekick: At least in the second film.
-In the first film, he seems to be about on par with Harry in terms of intelligence and they also seem to have more of an equal partnership.
+In the first film, he seems to be closer to Harry in terms of intelligence.

 - Cloudcuckoolander: Especially in the second film.